algolia/brefsearch/README.md

 ### 1. Download YouTube videos

-I used `yt-dlp` to download all videos of my playlist in `./tmp/mp4`.
+I used `yt-dlp` to download all videos of the playlist in `./tmp/mp4`.
 I think it was something like `yt-dlp "{playlistId}"`.

 > [!TIP]